-Smoked salmon is one of my top favorite indulgences, along with steak tartare and foie gras.
+Smoked salmon, or lox, is one of my top favorite indulgences, along with steak tartare and foie gras.

 I love smoked salmon served in the traditional manner, alongside cream cheese with a generous amount of capers and diced purple onions.
 Warm, toasted bagels are the best, but for me, just about any bread or toast will do, because it’s mostly about the salmon itself.